mohsen-motlagh/asset_delivery/README.md

     final path = await assetDelivery.getAssetPath("$assetpackName");
     ```

+### Suppor
+Please support the plugin by give a thumbs up in pub.dev and github

 ### Contributions
 Contributions are welcome!
 Feel free to submit issues or pull requests on GitHub.

 ### License
 This plugin is licensed under the MIT License.
 See the LICENSE file for details.